Krafpy/Island/README.md

 # 4k intro template

-This is an example minimal template for building 4kB [intros](https://en.wikipedia.org/wiki/Demoscene) on Windows (but can apply to larger ones as well).
-It is highly inspired by [Inigo Quilez's (iq) templates](https://madethisthing.com/iq/Demo-Framework-4k) for 4k shader-based intros, but with a more explicit writing and lots of comments so that the code appears more user-friendly to beginners.
-This project doesn't rely on Visual Studio (only the Build Tools), to demonstrate the details of the compilation.
+This is a (yet another) example minimal template for building 4kB [intros](https://en.wikipedia.org/wiki/Demoscene) on Windows (but can apply to larger ones as well).
+It was initially inspired by [Inigo Quilez's (iq) templates](https://madethisthing.com/iq/Demo-Framework-4k) for 4k shader-based intros, but with a more explicit code and lots of comments in order to appear more beginner-friendly.
+This template relies on native tools and Visual Studio Build Tools only, to demonstrate the details of the compilation.
 The rendering and music generation is mostly based on iq's example, but the synthetizer is custom made.